thesadru/disnake/docs/ext/commands/cogs.rst

 Cog Registration
 -------------------

-Once you have defined your cogs, you need to tell the bot to register the cogs to be used.
+Once yo have defined yor cogs, yo need to tell the bot to register the cogs to be used.
 We do this via the :meth:`~.commands.Bot.add_cog` method.

 .. code-block:: python3